KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/testing.md

 ### Defining & Running Tests

-To create a test case, simply create a new test file in the `tests` directory.
-The test class should extend `TestCase`.
+To create a new test case, use the `make:test` Artisan command:

+    php artisan make:test UserTest

+This command will place a new `UserTest` class within your `tests` directory.
 You may then define test methods as you normally would using PHPUnit.
 To run your tests, simply execute the `phpunit` command from your terminal:

     <?php

+    use Illuminate\Foundation\Testing\WithoutMiddleware;
+    use Illuminate\Foundation\Testing\DatabaseMigrations;
+    use Illuminate\Foundation\Testing\DatabaseTransactions;

-    class FooTest extends TestCase
+    class UserTest extends TestCase
     {
+        /**
+         * A basic test example.
+         *
+         * @return void
+         */
-        public function testSomethingIsTrue()
+        public function testExample()
         {
             $this->assertTrue(true);
         }